openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The following subsections illustrate some of the authorization flows supported by this specification.

+### Identifying Credential(s) Being Issued throughout the Issuance Flow {#identifying_credential}

+Below is the summary of how Credential(s) that are being issued are identified throughout the issuance flow:

+- In the Credential Offer, the Credential Issuer identifies offered Credential(s) using `credential_configuration_ids` parameter.
+- When the Wallet uses Authorization Details in the Authorization Request, the Wallet uses `credential_configuration_id` parameter(s) or `format` and other Credential Format specific parameter to identify requested Credential(s).
+In which case, the Authorization Server MUST return `credential_identifiers` parameter in the Token Response, and the Wallet uses those `credential_identifier` values in the Credential Request.
+- When the Wallet uses `scope` parameter in the Authorization Request, the `scope` value(s) are used to identify requested Credential(s).
+In this case, Authorization Server has two two options.
+  If the Authorization Server supports returning `credential_identifiers` parameter in the Token Response, it MAY do so, in which case the Wallet uses those `credential_identifier` values in the Credential Request.
+If the Authorization Server does not support returning `credential_identifiers` parameter in the Token Response, the Wallet uses `credential_configuration_id` parameter in the Credential Request.

 ## Authorization Code Flow {#authorization-code-flow}

 The Authorization Code Flow uses the grant type `authorization_code` as defined in [@!RFC6749] to issue Access Tokens.